Howard Schultz, former Starbucks CEO, is preparing to run for president as an independent

 “Howard Schultz hasn’t held office before.
 He hasn’t invested at all in the Democratic Party infrastructure.
 I don’t understand what he is doing,” she said.

-Washington State Republican Party Chairman Caleb Heimlich predicted Schultz would not find much support in his home state, citing Schultz’s sale of the Seattle Sonics in 2006.
+Washington State Republican Party Chairman Caleb Heimlich predicted Schultz, 65, would not find much support in his home state, citing Schultz’s sale of the Seattle Sonics in 2006.

 Schultz and his ownership group, The Basketball Club of Seattle, sold the team after complaining about a refusal by state and local lawmakers to spend public money on an expansion of KeyArena.
 The team was purchased by a group of Oklahoma City businessmen, who moved the team there in 2008, ending a 41-year run in Seattle.